vitolothomas1986/https-codeberg.org-hb9hnt-tSotaLog/CHANELOG.md

 # Done in dev, next version

+* Issue #21: Whenever a form field in the log book loses focus, we save all form values to local storage.
+If the app is started, we load the previous values.
+The main reason for this is to retain the values if Android decides to stop you app in the background.

 * Remove data migration code for callsign data.
 By now everyone who even use that acient version of the app which still used the storage service for station names should have updated to a version that did the migration.
 So we remove this.